 Clicking the link opens your browser and lands you on a web page, where the Social Engineering attack continues with a message that the document is protected because it is confidential, and therefore you need to sign in with your email credentials.

 Why is this social engineering technique used?
 It involves a human element, so preventing these attacks can be tricky for enterprises.
-Moreover, it invokes urgency, fear, and other such negative emotions in the victim, forcing him to promptly reveal sensitive information by clicking a malicious link or opening a malicious file.
+Moreover, it invokes urgency, fear, and other negative emotions in the victim, forcing him to promptly reveal sensitive information by clicking a malicious link or opening a malicious file.

 Microsoft Edge browser through SmartScreen technology block these phishing pages from loading.
 So, users using Edge browser for web browsing need not worry.
 Also, recent versions of the popular browsers such as Mozilla Firefox and Google Chrome are equipped with requisite tools to avoid phishing instances.
 It is, therefore, advisable to always use the latest release of modern Internet Browsers.